-- From 2020-21, the NNAPEDCD may not include emergency presentations to hospitals that have emergency departments that are not in scope for the NAPEDC NMDS. - Prior to 2020-21, the following jurisdictions have provided data to the NNAPEDCD using the NAPEDC NBEDS specification: - Queensland (from 2015-16 to 2019-20). - Victoria and Western Australia (from 2016-17 to 2019-20). - All other states and territories used the NAPEDC NMDS.
-The data provided using the NAPEDC NBEDS may not be entirely comparable with data provided using the NAPEDC NMDS. - Although there are national standards for data on non-admitted patient emergency department services, the way those services are defined and counted varies across states and territories, and over time. - The quality of the data reported for Indigenous status has not been formally assessed; therefore, caution should be used when interpreting these data.
+- The NNAPEDCD may not include emergency presentations to hospitals that have emergency departments that are not in scope for the NAPEDC NMDS/NBEDS. - The following jurisdictions have provided data to the NNAPEDCD using the NAPEDC NBEDS specification: Queensland (from 2015-16); Victoria and Western Australia (from 2016-17).
+All other states and territories used the NAPEDC NMDS.
+The data provided using the NAPEDC NBEDS may not be entirely comparable with data provided using the NAPEDC NMDS. - For 2017-18, waiting times information could not be calculated for about 24,000 emergency presentations (for which waiting times are applicable). - Changes in definitions for Episode end status in the NMDS and NBEDS between 2015-16 and 2016-17 may affect the comparability of the 2016-17 and 2017-18 Episode end status data with that for reporting periods prior to 2016-17. - For 2015-16, Australian Capital Territory emergency department care data were not available at the time of publication.
+Therefore, comparisons over time should be interpreted with caution.
+The 2015-16 data for Australian Capital Territory may be available for inclusion in future reports. - Although there are national standards for data on non-admitted patient emergency department services, the way those services are defined and counted varies across states and territories, and over time. - The quality of the data reported for Indigenous status has not been formally assessed; therefore, caution should be used when interpreting these data. - For Western Australia, the date and time of commencement of clinical care was missing for about 23,000 ED presentations for a Public acute group B hospital in 2016-17, and for about 43,000 in 2015-16.
+As a result, the 2015-16 and 2016-17 waiting times data for Western Australia (and particularly for Public acute group B hospitals) should be interpreted with caution.